HituziANDO/ActiveRealm/README.md

 #### asJSON(excepted:), asJSONString(excepted:)

-Converts to JSON using a black list of property names.
+Converts to a JSON using a black list of property names.

 ```swift
 let json = chris.asJSONString(excepted: ["uid", "createdAt", "updatedAt"])